 Travel to Jersey with Condor Ferries

-Travel to Jersey with Condor Ferries where you’ll be able to experience glorious countryside, fascinating history, golden beaches, great dining and entertainment, plus sporting facilities that are second to none.
-With Jersey travel you can discover all this and more, packed into just 45 square miles.
+Follow our Jersey travel guide and experience glorious countryside, fascinating history, golden beaches, great dining and entertainment, plus sporting facilities that are second to none.
+You can discover all this and other featured attractions packed into just 45 square miles.

 A Family Favourite

 Why not travel to Jersey Zoo with the kids?
 Headquarters of the Durrell Wildlife Conservation Trust, it is set in 31 acres of land with over 190 species of rare and endangered mammals, birds, amphibians and reptiles.
 Jersey is the home of two award-winning museums, the Jersey and the Maritime Museums, containing interesting exhibits for both adults and children, providing a glimpse of Jersey’s past and maritime heritage.
 Jersey’s aMaizin!
 Maze and Adventure Park is a popular attraction, with activities for all ages including go-kart tracks, crazy golf and a maze in the shape of the island.